containerscrew/nflux/docs/local_dev.md

 # Using Mac OSX?

-For development in a Mac OSX (Apple Silicon) environment, you can use [**lima**](https://github.com/lima-vm/lima) (VM using qemu).
+For development in a Mac OSX (Apple Silicon) environment, you can use [**lima**](https://github.com/lima-vm/lima) (VM using qemu or Apple silicion virtualization).

+## Fedora

-Take a look at the fedora.yml configuration file.
+Take a look at the `fedora.yml` configuration file.
 Change the relevant directories to your local path where the nflux code is located.
 Creating an SSH key is optional if you're working locally.

 Deploy the machine: